JacCars/Analyse_package/README.md

 ## Contributors

-Thanks to the following people who have contributed to this project: **TEAM 7 ADD YOUR NAME ALPHABETICALLY**
+Thanks to the following people who have contributed to this project:

 *
 * Jacques Carstens   | carstensjacques3@gmail.com